Hawaii cannot ban guns on beaches, US judge rules | Law-Order

 A federal judge has blocked the state of Hawaii from enforcing a recently enacted ban on firearms on its prized beaches and in other areas including banks, bars and parks, citing last year's landmark U.S. Supreme Court ruling expanding gun rights.
 U.S. District Judge Leslie Kobayashi in Honolulu on Tuesday concluded that the prohibitions likely infringed on the rights of permit-carrying gun owners to carry firearms in public under the U.S. Constitution's Second Amendment.

-She issued a temporary restraining order barring enforcement of those provisions.
-Representatives for Lopez and the plaintiffs did not respond to requests for comment.
+A spokesperson for Lopez did not respond to a request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)